Efficient $GW$ band structure calculations using Gaussian basis functions and application to atomically thin transition-metal dichalcogenides: Computational Details

 \subsection{Overview}

 There are several numerical approaches, also involving approximations, to compute $GW$ band structures.
 Commonly employed approximations are the use of pseudopotentials to exclude core electrons from the computation, and the use of plasmon-pole models to simplify the frequency dependence in $GW$.
 In this work, we employ pseudopotentials, details given in the following, but we avoid plasmon-pole models by treating the full frequency (and time) dependence.
 The evaluation of intermediate quantities in the $GW$ method, which depend on the real-space coordinates~$\br$ and~$\br'$, requires the use of a basis set.
 Real-space grids, while conceptually straightforward, typically involve a large number of grid points and are therefore computationally less efficient.
 Common alternatives include plane-wave and atomic-orbital basis sets.
 When using identical pseudopotentials—or when the influence of the pseudopotential is negligible—different basis sets yield the same $GW$ band structure, provided the basis is sufficiently large to ensure convergence.
 In practice, agreement between different $GW$ implementations is typically within 0.1~eV when the same pseudopotentials are used across codes~\cite{Rohlfing1993,rangel2020reproducibility}.
-A comprehensive benchmark study comparing $GW$ results across different basis sets (e.g., plane-waves vs.\ atom-centered orbitals) for a large and diverse set of materials—on the order of 100 solids—with agreement at the 10~meV level or better has yet to be conducted. \RP{To assess the numerical precision of our $GW$ implementation (Sec.~\ref{sec:IV}), we carry out illustrative tests on four selected reference materials, namely monolayer MoS$_\text{2}$, MoS$\text{e}_\text{2}$, WS$_\text{2}$ and WS$\text{e}_\text{2}$.} We use two well-established $GW$ codes, BerkeleyGW~\cite{Deslippe2012} and VASP~\cite{Klimes2014}, to compute reference band gaps and band structures for comparison. }
+A comprehensive benchmark study comparing $GW$ results across different basis sets (e.g., plane-waves vs.\ atom-centered orbitals) for a large and diverse set of materials—on the order of 100 solids—with agreement at the 10~meV level or better has yet to be conducted, \reviewnew{and the very strong sensitivity of the band gaps with respect to parameters such as the lattice constant~\cite{Zollner2019} makes comparison with already available theoretical literature fairly difficult.} \RP{To assess the numerical precision of our $GW$ implementation (Sec.~\ref{sec:IV}), we carry out illustrative tests on four selected reference materials, namely monolayer MoS$_\text{2}$, MoS$\text{e}_\text{2}$, WS$_\text{2}$ and WS$\text{e}_\text{2}$.} We use two well-established $GW$ codes, BerkeleyGW~\cite{Deslippe2012} and VASP~\cite{Klimes2014}, to compute reference band gaps and band structures for comparison. }